R-Besson/strip-packing/README.md

 As we place the rectangles inside the holes, we break the antecedent hole into new holes using 15 different positional cases, check for overlap, etc ... <br>

 The web interface can be found here: https://r-besson.github.io/rectangle-placer/ <br>
-We can choose to rotate rectangles efficiently, or to not do so. <br>
+We can choose to rotate rectangles efficiently, or to not do so.
-We can specify the width of the canvas (strip) <br>
+We can specify the width of the canvas (strip)
-And input our boxes in the boxes box. <br>
+And input our boxes in the boxes box.